The Ultimate guide to solo hiking & camping the Tour du Mont Blanc

 Facilities: toilets, hot showers, indoor seating in the refuge

-Food: hot meals, drinks, and cheese for sale at the refuge
+Food: hot meals at the refuge, drinks and cheese for sale

 On the far side of Champex, this is a large and well-equipped campsite with good wifi and nice facilities.
+I found it a bit difficult to locate (luckily, I ran into a friend from the previous day who helped me find my way), so just follow the lake all the way around through town and it is immediately off the trail you will take tomorrow, can’t miss it.
 Stock up on food at the supermarket in town before checking in!

 Price of camping: 15sfr

-Facilities: toilets, hot showers, good wifi, picnic tables
+Facilities: toilets, hot showers, wifi (!), picnic tables

 Food: sells a few snacks, 15min walk to supermarket and restaurants in Champex

-Having heard that there is no camping at Col de la Forclaz, the traditional end of stage 8, I detoured about 20min to Le Peuty, where a simple campsite sits right along the road.
+Having heard that there is no camping at Col de la Forclaz, the traditional end of stage 8, I detoured about 20min to Le Peuty, where a simple campsite sits below the mountains.
+There are excellent directions in the guidebook, but basically you just walk downhill along a winding road until you come to a small, level clearing.
 The facilities are really minimal, but the site has a great view and was pleasantly inexpensive.

 Price of camping: 4sfr